News and Commentary

 Avoid Using Public Wi-Fi Networks

-Despite the convenience of logging into to your bank or investment accounts from any remote location at any time of the day, the reality is you should only do so when you are connected to a private and password-secured wireless network.
-Public Wi-Fi hotspots are not secure; criminals can snoop on your activity and gain access to passwords, home addresses and account information.
-Alternatively, you can log in to your accounts by using your device’s cellular data or mobile hotspot with the additional security of a virtual private network (VPN).
+Despite the convenience of logging into your bank or investment accounts from any remote location at any time of the day, you should only do so when you are connected to a private and password-secured wireless network.
+Public Wi-Fi hotspots are not secure.
+Criminals can snoop on your activity and gain access to passwords, home addresses and account information.
+Alternatively, you can log in to your accounts using your device’s cellular data or mobile hotspot with the additional security of a virtual private network (VPN).

 Update Device Software

 Software updates are critical to the performance and security of your mobile devices.
-Each update addresses known security vulnerabilities and bugs that can expose you to a borad range of risks, including malware that can steal your personal information.
+Each update addresses known security vulnerabilities and bugs that can expose you to various risks, including malware that can steal your personal information.

 Diligently Review your Financial Accounts

-Even if you do manage all your banking and investing needs via a mobile app, it is critical that you make the time to review your accounts on the web, checking your monthly statements and keeping a watchful eye for any suspicious activity.
+Even if you do manage all your banking and investing needs via a mobile app, it is critical that you take the time to review your accounts on the web, check your monthly statements and keep a watchful eye for any suspicious activity.

-About the Author: Brendan T. Hayes is a financial planner with Provenance Wealth Advisors, an Independent Registered Investment advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with Raymond James Financial Services.
-He can be reached in the firm’s Boca Raton, Fla., office at (561) 361-2001 or via email at
+About the Author: Brendan T. Hayes is a financial planner with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC.
+He can be reached at the firm’s Fort Lauderdale, Fla., office at (954) 712-8888 or info@provwealth.com.

 To learn more about Provenance Wealth Advisors services click here or contact us at info@provwealth.com